cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **SmartDashbord (n.):** A convenient place to put a lot of information that the drivers will never look at.~Caleb Sykes

+**Snow Day (n.):** The reason the New England District can't have nice things.
+The Texas teams have no such record of problems with losing a day of work, for the Michigan and New England Districts, it is great because of no school, however detrimental to the robot building effort...
+Especially when snow falls too much on bag and tag day...   ~BenGuy

 **Snow Day (n.):** The reason the New England District can't have nice things.~Aidan Cox

 **Software Problem (n.):** when the robot doesn't work properly~Jalerre